Siege of Constantinople (1422): Siege

 According to a Byzantine short chronicle compiled in c.
 1425, "on 10 June, Wednesday, at the fourth hour after midday, Mihaloğlu attacked Constantinople", thus beginning the siege of the city.
 The eyewitness John Kananos describes how the vanguard under Mihaloğlu ravaged the city's suburbs, before Murad himself arrived on 20 June with the main army and the siege engines, and the siege began in earnest.

 Murad was forced to lift the siege due to the rebellion of his younger brother, Küçük Mustafa, in Anatolia.
 This was supported with men by the Anatolian beyliks of Germiyan and Karaman, who feared a revival of Ottoman power, as well as, according to Doukas, money given by the Byzantine emperor.
 Mustafa was thus able to gather a significant army, and in late August or early September laid siege to the Ottoman capital, Bursa.
 Contemporary Byzantine tradition ascribed the deliverance of Constantinople to a miraculous intervention by the Theotokos.

 Aftermath

 In spite of the Byzantine victory, the 'Empire' at this time had in fact been reduced to a few disconnected strips of land besides the city of Constantinople itself.
 It was also facing grave economic problems and severely lacked soldiers.
-Pius II promoted the affordable donation of cannon by European monarchs as a means of aid.
 Any new cannons after the 1422 siege were gifts from European states, and aside from these no other advances were made to the Byzantine arsenal.
 As such, the next Ottoman leader, Mehmed II, would be successful in 1453.